lidia-almazan/climate-change/temperature-evolution-report.md

 ![](temperature-evolution-report_files/figure-markdown_github/unnamed-chunk-10-1.png)

 We can clearly see that the coldest months of the year in Spain are in December and January and the hottest are in July and August.
-But this plot is an average for all the years, plotting the evolution of the average temperature by month for all the years, we observe that the temperature has a small scater and also there is an increasing tendence in the last 50 years.
+This plot is an average for the whole period of time.
+However, plotting the evolution of the average temperature by month for all the years, we observe that the temperature has a small scater and also there is an increasing tendence in the last 50 years.

 ``` r
 temp_spain_month_1800_2013 <- temp_country_spain %>%